Application Advice Thoughts on Personal Statements, Optional Essays, and Letter(s) of Recommendation from the Admissions office

 - Every year we receive numerous well-written personal statements that highlight the aspects of W&L Law the writer finds attractive.
 This sort of statement almost never hurts an applicant, but hardly ever helps as much as a personal statement can.
 Your discussion of an aspect of the educational experience available here-no matter how eloquent-is not likely to stick with us very long.
 We know about us; tell us about you.

-- Don't discuss your LSAT score or your grades in your personal statement.
+- Don't discuss your LSAT / GRE score or your grades in your personal statement.
 We accept any number of explanatory attachments to your application, and recommend you deal with these issues in a separate submission.
 There's more to you than your numbers, after all!

 - Write it yourself.
 We know there are writing services and even fill-in-the-blank forms-every year applicants taking advantage of these tools find themselves defending allegations of misconduct before the LSAC.
 We can assure you: it's not worth it.
 We also know there are plenty of people whose thoughts you value, and we're occasionally treated to the details of an applicant's editing process in a "show changes" version of their personal statement.